Yu-Core/SwashbucklerDiary/README.md

 English | [简体中文](./README.zh-cn.md)

 "Swashbuckler Diary" is an open source, cross platform local diary application.
-Half a lifetime of wind and rain, half a lifetime of travel, one's Jianghu, always needs to be recorded to be wonderful.
+Half a lifetime of wind and rain, half a lifetime of travel, one's Jianghu, always needs to leave something to be wonderful.

-Adhere to minimalism, support page adaptation, support Markdown, no need for networking, and all data is stored locally.
+Adhere to minimalism style, support page adaptation(Refers to multiple device sizes), support Markdown, no need for networking, and all data is stored locally.

 ## Screenshot